CenturyLinkCloud/PublicKB/Service Tasks/supported-guest-operating-systems-for-ovaovf-import.md

 **Q: I run Xen, KVM, Hyper-V or other x86/x64 Virtualization Services.
 Can I import images from these technologies into CenturyLink Cloud?**

 A: Customers must convert their virtual servers to an OVF format prior to import (manual or self-service) to the CenturyLink Cloud.
 As long as the operating system is supported as shown above an import is possible once the VM is converted to OVF.
-Customers are advised to review the [OVF requirements for import.](../service-tasks//service-tasks/best-practices-and-preparation-for-a-virtual-machineovfova-import/)

 **Q: I run Intel IA64 or Oracle SPARC hardware platforms can I import a server based on this technology into CenturyLink Cloud?**